 I'll admit, that is what I thought at first, and I stopped watching on the first episode when they were talking about which side is the head of a "chocolate cornet bread"...
 But after a while, I gave it another try, and this time, I watched patiently and watched through the entire first episode.
 I was still not impressed, and still bored.
 I moved on to the next episode, and as you can tell by my over-all rating of a 10, I loved the rest.
 Now here is why:

-The story, is non-existent (as I will put no emphasis on story in this review).
+non-existent (as I will put no emphasis on story in this review).
 But that was one of the main reasons I loved it.
 There was no tension, no fighting, no drama, no heart-breaks.
 Just pure comedy.

 Comedy?
 Well, there's nothing that will make you roll over.
 But, there are countless moments where it makes you smile, many times even chuckles if you get the jokes.